spalger/adt-door-monitor/README.md

 # adt-door-monitor

-Periodically check the ADT Pulse dashboard for the status of any door in your house and send an SMS when the status changes.
+Periodically check the ADT Pulse dashboard for the status of doors in your house.
+Send an SMS when the status changes.

 # setup
  - copy `.env.default` to `.env` and fill out the missing values